 As another aside, vibrato and chorus pedals use the same phase-shifting LFO setup to alter pitch and detune their signals.
 Flangers do the same.
-However, flanging is often modulated slower than chorus and vibrato, which makes the pitch-shifting/detuning a bit less pronounced.
+However, flanging is often modulated slower than chorus and vibrato, making the pitch-shifting/detuning less pronounced.

 So to clarify, the amplitude of the LFO will control the range of delay times and, therefore, the modulation of the phase-shift and the shape of the comb filter.
 The frequency of the LFO will determine the rate/speed at which the delay time and phase-shift are modulated and, therefore, the speed/rate at which the resulting comb filter will sweep.